AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2019-08-18-python-trie-data-structure/index.md

 ![An example of a false match for a word in a trie.](./images/wrong-find.jpg)

 Our algorithm in its current state won't return `None` as it should.
 It sees that our trie has a node with the string `app` and considers that a match.
 But notice that we never actually inserted `app` into the tree as a *word*.
 It only exists in the trie as a *prefix node* leading up to the inserted word `apple`.
-So clearly, there are two classes of nodes that we must distinguish between: ones that are prefixes, and ones that are "real" words that were inserted.
+So there are two classes of nodes that we must distinguish between: ones that are prefixes, and ones that are "real" words that were inserted.

 Fortunately, the fix here is super simple.
 We need to make three changes: